LeXiang Intelligence

 Series A in 2011

-Sourcebits, a subsidiary of Ascendum Solutions and the Vora Group, specializes in creating mobile applications and automated chatbots tailored to the needs of businesses undergoing digital transformation.
-With a workforce of 1,800 employees across North America, Europe, and India, the company has developed over 600 solutions for various platforms, including iOS, Android, and Windows Phone.
-Notable clients include GE, SAP, Intel, and Coca-Cola, alongside emerging technology firms like Knocking and Sling Media.
-Sourcebits emphasizes user experience design and digital engineering, offering services that encompass application launch, behavior analytics, and digital lifecycle management.
-Their mobile applications have garnered significant success, with 30 reaching the top ten in their respective genres in global app stores.
+Sourcebits, a subsidiary of Ascendum Solutions and the Vora Group, specializes in the development of smart mobile applications tailored to meet the needs of businesses undergoing digital transformation.
+With a workforce of 1,800 employees across North America, Europe, and India, Sourcebits has successfully delivered over 600 mobile, web, and cloud solutions on various platforms, including iOS, Android, and Windows Phone.
+The company focuses on user experience design, digital engineering, application launch, behavior analytics, and digital lifecycle management, enabling clients to effectively reach and engage their customers.
+Notable clients include GE, SAP, Intel, MIT, Procter & Gamble, and Coca-Cola, along with emerging technology firms.
+Sourcebits has also achieved significant success in global app stores, with 30 of its mobile applications ranking among the top ten in their respective categories.

 iYogi, Inc. is an on-demand software and services company that specializes in providing online technical support for various computing and communication devices.
 Founded in 2007 and headquartered in Gurugram, India, iYogi offers a range of services including optimization, diagnosis and repair, setup and installation, virus removal, usability training, networking, and managed services.
 The company caters to both consumers and small businesses, supporting a wide array of software applications and hardware, including computers, mobiles, gaming devices, and servers.
 With a focus on convenience, iYogi delivers subscription-based support that allows clients to optimize and secure their technology with 24/7 access to technicians.
 Its services reach customers in several countries, including the United States, the United Kingdom, Canada, Australia, India, and the GCC states.